Dictatorship of Alfredo Stroessner

-The dictatorship of Alfredo Stroessner, colloquially known as the Stronismo or Stronato, was the period of almost 35 years in the history of Paraguay in which army general Alfredo Stroessner ruled the country as a de facto one-party state under an authoritarian military dictatorship, from 15 August 1954 to 3 February 1989.
+The dictatorship of Alfredo Stroessner (Dictadura de Alfredo Stroessner), colloquially known as the Stronismo or Stronato, was the period of almost 35 years in the history of Paraguay in which army general Alfredo Stroessner ruled the country as a de facto one-party state under a military dictatorship, from 15 August 1954 to 3 February 1989.

 Historical context

 After World War II and overthrow of the Higinio Moríñigo regime, Juan Natalicio González assumed the Presidency, but he was soon overthrown and followed by Presidents who held power for only a few months each.
-Some stability was achieved after Federico Chávez was elected on 10 September 1949.
-Three weeks after taking office, Chávez imposed a state of siege, using his executive emergency powers under the Constitution of 1940 to attack the supporters of González and of ex-President Felipe Molas López.
+Some stability was achieved after Federico Chaves was elected on 10 September 1949.
+Three weeks after taking office, Chaves imposed a state of siege, using his executive emergency powers under the Constitution of 1940 to attack the supporters of González and of ex-President Felipe Molas López.

 The growing economic problems after two decades of extreme political and social unrest had undermined and shattered Paraguay's economy.
 The national and per capita income had fallen sharply.
 The Central Bank's practice of granting soft loans to the regime's cronies was spurring a rise in inflation and a growing black market.
 Finally, Argentina's economic problems were also negatively influencing Paraguay.
-By 1953 political and military support for the 73-year-old Chávez had eroded.
+By 1953 political and military support for the 73-year-old Chaves had eroded.

 1954 military coup

-Chavez's decision to run for re-election disappointed younger politicians, who wanted power and military officers who did not approve reduction of military's budget in favor of National police.
+Chaves' decision to run for re-election disappointed younger politicians, who wanted power and military officers who did not approve reduction of military's budget in favor of National police.
 In early 1954 the recently fired Director of Central Bank Epifanio Méndez Fleitas joined forces with General Alfredo Stroessner, who was the Commander-in-chief of the armed forces, in a plot to oust Chaves.
-Méndez Fleitas was unpopular with Colorado Party stalwarts and the army, who feared that he was trying to create a dictatorship like his hero, President of Argentina Juan Domingo Perón (1946-1955).
+Méndez Fleitas was unpopular with Colorado Party stalwarts and the army, who feared that he was trying to create a dictatorship like his hero, President of Argentina Juan Domingo Perón (1946–1955).
 On 4 May 1954 Stroessner ordered his troops into the streets and staged a coup.
 Fierce resistance by police left almost fifty dead.

 As the military strongman behind the coup, Stroessner was able to place his supporters in positions of power in the provisional government.
 He then quickly made moves to secure power for himself.
 About two months later, a divided Colorado Party nominated Stroessner as their presidential candidate for the 1954 elections.
 The Colorados had been the only legally permitted party since 1947, so this effectively made Stroessner president.
 For many party members he was a temporary choice, as Morínigo had been for the Liberals in 1940.
 When Stroessner took office on 15 August 1954, few imagined that this circumspect, unassuming forty-one-year-old would be a master politician capable of outmaneuvering and outlasting them all— or that they were witnessing the start of the fifth and longest of Paraguay's extended dictatorships.